samboy/ChessMeridaFairy/README.md

-This is a version of the Chess Merida font with Fairy pieces added:
+This is a version of the Chess Merida font with Fairy pieces added.
+To see this font in use, view Demo.pdf (normal lettering is Caulixtla009Serif).

+# The chess pieces

 * A is a white upsidedown bishop
 * S is a black upsidedown bishop
-* D is a white upsidedown rook
+* D is a modified white upsidedown rook
-* F is a black upsidedown rook
+* F is a modified black upsidedown rook
 * G is a white upsidedown knight
 * H is a black upsidedown knight
+* P is a white pawn
+* O (the letter) is a black pawn
+* RNBQK are the expected white pieces
+* TMVWL are the corresponding black pieces

+Uppercase pieces are on black squares; lowercase pieces are on white squares.

 This allows games with fairy chess pieces, such as Embassy Chess, Grand Chess, or Modern Carrera, to have their positions printed out in diagrams.